BitJam/live-usb-maker/README.md

 Practice
 --------
 This program started out as proof-of-concept for passing along instructions for creating ext4 LiveUSBs with a small fat32 partition for UEFI booting.

+Legacy booting is done via the ext4 partition so it has the "boot" flag set.
+UEFI booting is done via the fat32 partition so it has the "esp" flag set.
+The fat32 partition only needs the contents of the boot/ directory and the efi/ (or EFI/) directory.
+Some of the contents of boot/ is not needed but this only wastes a few Meg at most.

 One complication is the format of the grub.cfg file changed between MX-15 and antiX-16.

 For antiX-16, to specify the ext4 UUID you should uncomment the following line and replace %UUID% with the UUID of the ext4